check if a block chooser is empty

 The best way to accomplish this is to check to see if the value of the chooser's path is equal to

-; otherwise, there will be a value like the example you provided.Also, when outputting the contents of the chooser, specifically the block chooser, you will want to use the SerializerTool on the
+/.
+For all choosers, when there is no asset selected you will have a path of/; otherwise, there will be a value like the example you provided.Also, when outputting the contents of the chooser, specifically the block chooser, you will want to use the SerializerTool on the

-element and not the entire chooser element.When you have a moment, try the following and let me know how it works out:
+<content>element and not the entire chooser element.When you have a moment, try the following and let me know how it works out:

 Note: I am assuming you are assigning the chooser element to the

-variable.Please let me know if you have any questions.
+$contactInfovariable.Please let me know if you have any questions.

 Thanks!